Cash Flow Definition

-Business activities are reported with help of statement of cash flows which provides information about the company’s cash receipts and payments during an accounting period and also helps in validating the ending cash balance to the beginning balance being reported in the company’s balance sheet.
+Business activities are reported with the help of a statement of cash flows, which provides information about the company’s cash receipts and payments during an accounting period and also helps in validating the ending cash balance to the beginning balance being reported in the company’s balance sheet.

 Let’s discuss some types for better understanding.

 #1 – Operating Activities

 Operating activities include a company’s day to day running activities like selling inventory and providing various services.
 Cash inflows are generated from operating activities such as cash sales, including a collection of sundry debtors and Cash outflows that are created from cash payments for purchasing inventories, salaries, taxes, and various other opex.
 Operating activities also include cash receipts and cash payments with respect to securities held for dealing and held for trading.